 Like most of the other “back to the landers” Rich felt it was too difficult to be self sufficient and adapted himself back into the mainstream.
 He built a home in Washington, Maine and started a hardwood lumber business that he has operated for the last eighteen years.
 In 1999 he installed a solar grid tie at his home in Washington.
 “Back in the 80’s the Maine PUC made an agreement with power utilities for net energy billing.
 I thought, what a great deal you can use the grid as a battery bank and sell the power that you overproduce.”

 Last year Rich installed a 10 Killowatt system at his business in Washington.
 “I got the idea to start MEPS after installing this system.
 I realized that for businesses, now is the best time to install solar.”
 Rich got a 30% income tax credit, with accelerated depreciation, a State of Maine rebate and a USDA grant, which brought the cost of the system from $50,000 down to $10,600.
 He also borrowed the $10,600 from Efficiency Maine at a 1% interest rate.
 “What a deal, our pay back should be just over six years and after that it is all gravy.”
 Rich now lives in Newcastle with his partner Susan Bickford, her daughter Bella Rocha and their three kitties.

 Steve has been helping business owners for over 20 years.
-Through working at a CPA firm and with Maine businesses he is able to inform customers of the many ins and outs of the financial and tax world.
+Through working at a CPA firm and with Maine businesses, he is able to inform customers of the many ins and outs of the financial and tax world.
 The opportunity is there right now to improve small business profitability through energy savings.
 The Incentives available make these energy projects such viable endeavors; it just makes sense to me to guide others through the process.
-Steve lives in Winthrop with his partner Sheila Parker and their two sons Chris and Nate.
+Steve lives in Winthrop with his two sons, Chris and Nate.